dbaio/loganom/docs/usage.rst

     exit $RET

-If you want to execute **loganom** for instance, in every hour, you can use **logtail** to get just the log lines that weren't processed yet, this will avoid reprocessing all log.
+If you want to execute **loganom**, for instance, in every hour, you can use **logtail** to get just the log lines that weren't processed yet; this will avoid reprocessing all log.